 Professional HR Certifications

-Some employers may also specify a preference or requirement for professional HR certifications, such as these:
+Some employers may also specify a preference or requirement for professional HR certifications, such as:

-Some examples of employers that prefer or require a professional HR certification include From a survey of job listings taken in May 2015 and shown for illustrative purposes only):
+Some examples of employers that prefer or require a professional HR certification include:

-- HR Consultant with Banner Health in Tuscon – Candidates for this position are preferred to have a credential issued by IHR
+- HR Consultant with Banner Health in Tucson – Candidates for this position are preferred to have a credential issued by IHR

 - Human Resources Specialist/Administrative Support with Sinfonia HealthCare in Phoenix – Candidates are preferred to have a certification from an organization such as SHRM